kmafeni04/norm/README.md

 ### base.escape_literal

-Escapes a string `s` so it can be used as a literal in sql queries
+Escapes a string `s` so it can be used as a literal in sql queries If the whole of `s` matches an integer or float, it is not escaped

 ```lua
 function base.escape_literal(s: string)